elastic/golang-crossbuild/README.md

 **NOTE**: Due to the changes in the Debian packages repositories, there are no guarantees that the Docker images for the previous version of `go` will continue to work after some time.

+## Releasing images for a LLVM

+1. Run https://buildkite.com/elastic/llvm-apple from `main` and set `RELEASE=true`
+2. Wait for a few hours and container images will be available at `docker.elastic.co/beats-dev/golang-crossbuild:llvm-apple*`

 ## FIPS Build

 [Makefile.common](./go/Makefile.common) has an env var that can be used to create a FIPS compliant golang-crossbuild image: